thomaswhyyou/DevopsTestingExercise/README.md

 First, write a python function that accepts as an argument a list of integers.
 It must find in that list all runs of 3 consecutive numbers that increase or decrease by 1.
 It should return the list indices of the first element of each run.
+If there are no consecutive runs, this should return None

 Example:  [1, 2, 3, 5, 10, 9, 8, 9, 10, 11, 7, 8, 7] would return [0, 4, 6, 7]